 Recently my family had some interaction with the Rudenick family.
 I originally was going to call them the Summit County Hillbillies, but then I realized that would be insulting to the hillbillies.
 Hillbillies may be uncultured, but that doesn’t necessarily make you rude, no the Rudenicks as you will see are in a class by themselves.

 I went to the hospital to visit my father-in-law who was very seriously ill.
 Family members had congregated in the waiting room because the hospital was limiting visitation.
 Almost immediately I noticed the Rudenicks.
 They were spread out of the other side of the waiting room taking up an enormous amount of space for the number of people present.
 A young woman, who I will call “Miss Piggy”, was lying down on a couch.
 The Rudenicks were also engaged in loud, personal, conversations.
 They were acting as if the waiting room was their home and being very disrespectful to the other people there.
+Then one of the Rudenicks arrived a load of food for the group.
+They should have eaten in the cafeteria, but hey, this is our home so let’s get “carry-out”.
+Incredibly, Miss Piggy did not even sit up to eat her sandwich, she ate it lying down!
+This was crude, rude, and probably a choking hazard.

 The Rudenicks needed to send more than one person to get their dinner because the poor guy dropped a full cup of ice after coming through the door.
 This was not an issue since the ice fell in the Rudenicks vast domain.
 However no one cleaned up the ice and eventually one of the Rudenicks inadvertently kicked a couple pieces into the aisle way.
 Now we had a safety issue.
 I pointed this out to my brother-in-law Tim, who was standing near the ice.
 Tim, being a very conscientious person, picked up the ice in the aisle and then proceeded to pick up every other piece and throw it in the trash.
+Miss Piggy stopped gnawing on her sandwich and apparently took exception to this.
+She looked at me and said (with attitude), “We were gonna clean that up.”

 The words are “Thank You”.
 If somebody does something kind for you, especially when you are under stress, the words are “Thank You Very Much”.
 I think this is the standard for people around the world, but not here.